MohammadiSina/git-essentials/04_undoing.md

 ---

 These commands give you the flexibility to undo mistakes at various stages—whether you want to preserve history or simply clear uncommitted changes.
-Practice each method to understand how they affect your repository.
+The `git restore` command is the modern, recommended approach for file-level operations.